lingohub/lh-android-docs/README.md

         // Add following line only if you want to use pre-production bundles.
         LingoHub.setPreproductionEnabled();

-        // Fetch the latest translations from LingoHub (can be called anywhere) LingoHub.fetchStrings()
+        // Fetch the latest translations from LingoHub LingoHub.fetchStrings()
     }
     ...